What We Believe

 The Priesthood of All Believers

-Every believer has direct access to God through Jesus Christ and is, therefore, not dependant on the intervention or intercession of a priest or any other human agent.
+Every believer has direct access to God through Jesus Christ and is, therefore, not dependent on the intervention or intercession of a priest or any other human agent.
 This places all of us on an equal plane and removes the distinction between clergy and laity.

 Regenerate Church Membership